Sierra Acy

 Qualifications

 I earned my bachelor's degree in Computer Science from the University of Texas at Austin in 2016.
 Since then, I have worked as a Software Engineer, 4 years of which I worked primarily in Java.
-In addition, I have taught AP Computer Science A through TEALS (Technology Education and Learning Support) to high schoolers since 2017.
+In addition, I have taught AP Computer Science A through TEALS (Technology Education and Learning Support) to high schoolers since 2017, and currently tutor K-12 students in Java, Python, and AP CS A.

 Contact